this is a collection of off-topic material.

 I tell her about the scene in the operating room…the Cuban music and the people and all of that.
 I mention being hooked up to a lot of weird machines.

-I take in my wrapped legs and blanketed self…see bruised-up arms from all of the recent blood draws and IVs.
-I get emotional and say, “I feel super old.”
+I look down at my blanketed self and see arms bruised up from all of the recent blood draws and IVs.
+I get a little bummed out and say, “I feel super old.”

 Nurse says, “Nah, 41.
 That’s nothing.
 Get through the next part…is it chemo or radiation?”